rchikhi/2022-pangenome-aws/PartC.md

 ### A. Setting up a Parabricks instance

 Go to https://aws.amazon.com/marketplace/pp/prodview-apbngojlskcyq
 and subscribe to this "Parabricks Pipeline".
 It should cost around $4.2 an hour using their recommended instance (a beefy g4dn.12xlarge).
-Make sure you are in the correct region for this session (us-west-2).
+Make sure you are in the correct region for this session (us-west-2), and give it a unique name so you can later find it in the EC2 console.
+(Launching through EC2 enables to give a unique name, not with 'launch from website').

 You may then connect to the instance.
 Note that the username is no longer 'ec2-user' but 'ubuntu'.
 Upon the first connection, it will format the allocated NVME SSD drive (which should be quick).